CiscoTestAutomation/getting-started/source/writeparser/writeparser.rst

 #.
 The ``genie.metaparser`` (Metaparser) core package ensures that each parser returns a fixed data structure based on the parser's :ref:`schema <schema>` (definition of the key-value pairs).

 #.
 The ``genie.libs.parser`` package contains Python classes that parse device data using regular expressions.
-Different parser classes parse output from different protocols, such as CLI, XML, NETCONF, and YANG.
-Each parser class has an associated schema that defines the data structure of the parsed output, so that the data structure is the same regardless of the protocol.
+A parser can parse output from different protocols, such as CLI, XML, NETCONF, and YANG.
+Each parser's associated schema defines the data structure of the parsed output.

 The following illustration shows how the Metaparser and parser classes work together to standardize parsed output.